Vault

 5. Market making policy

+The vault uses its margin to market make in the order book.
 Each block, after the oracle update, the vault cancels all existing quotes and recomputes bid/ask orders for every pair.

 Margin allocation